Is Sodium oxide (Na2O) ionic or covalent? Types of bond in Na2O

 Therefore, the K2O compound has an ionic character than Na2O.

 - Is Sodium oxide (Na2O) ionic or covalent?
-Na2O is an ionic compound because the bond formed between sodium and the oxygen atom is ionic in nature, it is formed as each sodium atom loses one electron to form Na+ ion and oxygen atom accepts these electrons to form O2– ion, later these ions(2Na+ and O2-) are attracted by the electrostatic force of attraction and form the ionic bond.
+Na2O is an ionic compound.
+Because the bond formed between sodium (Na) and the oxygen atom (O) is ionic in nature, it is formed as each sodium atom loses one electron to form Na+ ion and the oxygen atom accepts these electrons to form O2– ion, later these ions(2Na+ and O2-) are attracted by the electrostatic force of attraction and form the ionic bond in Na2O.

 - Na2O is ionic in nature but still, it has a covalent character also or you can say Na2O is not 100% ionic in nature.